jorgcast/js-array-manipulation/README.md

 **Objectives:** Sort an array by an object property: sort.

 Given an array of products, write a function to sort it by a variable prop.
+Assume every product will have name and category properties.

+**Note:** Be aware that sort mutates the original array.

     const products = [
         { name: 'roomba', category: 'home' },